HouseoLogy/daz-2024-genai-workshop-guide/2_comfyui_basics/3_bedrock_integration/README.md

-# Amazon Bedrock nodes for ComfyUI
+# Amazon Bedrock integration into ComfyUI

 Thanks to a dedicated and [publicly available custom node](https://github.com/aws-samples/comfyui-llm-node-for-amazon-bedrock/), it is possible to invoke foundation models from Amazon Bedrock in ComfyUI.

 ## Supported models:

 Here are models ready for use currently.